shaunlsy/bank-tech-test/README.md

 > bank.print_statement
 ```

-- Interact with the code with 'deposit', 'withdraw', 'print_bank_statement' methods.
+- Interact with the code with 'deposit', 'withdraw', 'print_statement' methods.

 ### User stories